ilia-os/CV/README.md

 ### About

-Computers are my life.
-I am interested in a wide range of topics: hardware architecture, operating systems, networking, front and back-end web development, effective databases, embedded systems and more.
-My hobby is to repair gadgets like phones and computers.

-When I was studying in a school I self-learned basic python and attended programming courses.
-At that time I began using Linux as my primary OS.

-Later I entered ITMO University where I was studying for two years as a software engineer.
-I learned a lot: Java, C, ASM, databases, build and test tools, version control systems, linux, patterns, abstractions, programming paradigms and doc reading.

-Now I am a full-stack developer looking for an enthusiastic team to share knowledge and deliver efficient, flexible software.
+I am a full-stack developer looking for an enthusiastic team to share knowledge and deliver efficient, flexible software.

 I often do full-cycle development alone, so I do have experience in many areas related to producing software: requirement analysis, planning & business alignment, architecture, dev managment and many more.